metakeule/fmtdate/README.md

 fmtdate
 =======

+**Note: If you are reading this on Github, please note that the repo has moved to Gitlab (gitlab.com/metakeule/fmtdate) and this is only a mirror.**

 100% test coverage (that was easy :-))

 `fmtdate` provides a date formatter and parser using the syntax of Microsoft Excel (TM).